 I contacted Des on Facebook and he agreed to a video interview and a featured article right away.
-What followed was highly interesting discussion on fishing with a very down to earth and pleasant angler.
+What followed was a highly interesting discussion on fishing with a very down-to-earth and pleasant angler.
 Read the article on Des Taylor and his lifelong passion for angling.

 I was amazed by how active and engaging Des is on social media, running live fishing shows, having a Facebook group, a Youtube channel, and much more.

 At the same time, he manages to keep his authentic image of the countryside angler who’s in love with nature.
 This merge of the modern and the classic is something that few people manage to create.

 But with Des, it appears all but natural.
 And so, my first question for Des was about his angling origins.

 Do you remember your very first fish and did it make you fall in love with the sport, or was that at a later point?

 Here, Des referred me to a passage from his book “Great Days”:

 “Now, although I was brought up in the heart of the “Black Country” on the Brickhouse Council Estate near Cradley Heith, I was never far away from water; indeed my childhood revolved around a water course at the bottom of our road, Mayfield Crescent.